OAR Scholarship Program

 Applicants must choose between one of the following options:

-- The Schwallie Family Scholarship: Supports students attending two or four year universities.
+- The Schwallie Family Scholarship: Supports students typically attending two or four year universities.
 Schwallie applicants typically pursue degrees at four year universities and have a diagnosis of Asperger Syndrome.

 Proof of Diagnosis: Due to the sensitive nature of medical information and the volume of applications OAR receives, the application process assumes the applicant has an autism diagnosis from a licensed medical professional.
 Once OAR identifies finalists, it requires each one to submit copies of the medical documentation that established the diagnosis.
 This is not part of the application process.
 Before applying, however, each applicant should review the proof of diagnosis criteria:

 - Paperwork should clearly state a diagnosis of autism spectrum disorder